 Submission is not just for the marriage relationship.
 Scripture talks about us, “being in submission to the authorities above us.”
 This applies to our government, our homes and our churches.
 Good leaders will submit to those above them, even if they don’t agree with everything being said and done.
 They will still continue to serve and carry out the tasks required.
 When most people want to rebel, good leaders will be in quiet submission.
 This doesn’t mean they can’t express concerns.
 But they are satisfied with expressing themselves, then putting the situation in God’s hands and letting him handle it.

 As leaders, one of our main responsibilities is to replicate leaders for future groups, so groups can multiply in a healthy way.
 But investing in the right person is vital to ensure a church is functioning properly.
 By asking yourself these simple questions, they will give you a good idea if the person you have in mind is worth the time and effort to invest your time and resources.

 Photo Credit: ©GettyImages/ChristianChan

-Michelle S. Lazurek is a multi-genre award winning author, speaker, pastor's wife, and mother.
-A two-time Children's Book of the Year award winner, she is also a literary agent for Wordwise Media Services and a certified writing coach.
-Her newest release, I Surrender All (Sort of) helps readers lay down the parts of their lives they are holding onto, so God can do the impossible.
-When not working, she enjoys sipping a Starbucks latte, collecting 80s memorabilia, and spending time with her family and crazy dog, Cookie.
-For more information, please visit her website here.
+Michelle S. Lazurek is a multi-genre award-winning author, speaker, pastor's wife, and mother.
+She is a literary agent for Wordwise Media Services and a certified writing coach.
+Her new children’s book Who God Wants Me to Be encourages girls to discover God’s plan for their careers.
+When not working, she enjoys sipping a Starbucks latte, collecting 80s memorabilia, and spending time with her family and her crazy dog.
+For more info, please visit her website www.michellelazurek.